 Thus, there are two rights that are instrumental for the fulfilment of Article 7 in the context of statelessness, namely, the registration of the child immediately after birth and the right to acquire a nationality.
-Moreover, when implementing these rights, states have to take into account their obligations under other complementary international law.
-In this respect, EU MS will have to consider inter-alia Article 24 ICCPR, which also establishes the right of every child to be registered immediately after birth to acquire a nationality.
-Moreover, MS who are contracting parties of the 1961 Convention will have to apply the standards of this Convention when ensuring the right of every child to acquire a nationality, in particular where the child would otherwise be stateless.
+Moreover, when implementing these rights, states have to take into account their obligations under other complementary IL.
+In this respect, EU MS will have to consider inter alia Article 24 ICCPR, which also establishes the right of every child to be registered immediately after birth and acquire a nationality.
+Moreover, MS who are contracting parties of the 1961 Convention will have to apply the standards of this convention when ensuring the right of every child to acquire a nationality, in particular where the child would otherwise be stateless.

-Notwithstanding the fact that all relevant international instruments provide the right of every child to a nationality, none of them establishes which state should grant nationality to the child.
-In other words, both the HRCommitte and the ComRC agreed that whilst unconditional jus soli was not required, i.e. whilst not obliged to grant nationality to all children born on the territory of a state irrespectively of their circumstance, states are required to make sure that 'all necessary measures are taken to prevent the child from having no nationality'.231 guidance'.232 Its Concluding Observations and Recommendations, as well as their decisions on individual complaints, are of fundamental importance in clarifying the nature and scope of the protection afforded to children.
+Notwithstanding the fact that all relevant international instruments provide for the right of every child to a nationality, none of them establishes which state should grant nationality to the child.
+In other words, both the HRCommittee and the ComRC agreed that whilst unconditional jus soli was not required, ie whilst not obliged to grant nationality to all children born on the territory of a state irrespective of their circumstances, states are required to make sure that 'all necessary measures are taken to prevent the child from having no nationality'.232

-Taking all the above into consideration, it appears that the ComRC could play a crucial role in what regards the right to every child to acquire a nationality and therefore not to be left stateless or with undetermined status.
-As the UN Treaty-Body mandated to monitor the implementation of the CRC, the General Comments issued by the ComRC have 'authoritative
+Taking all the above into consideration, it appears that the ComRC could play a crucial role with regard to the right of every child to acquire a nationality and therefore not to be left stateless or with an undetermined status.
+As the UN treaty body mandated to monitor the implementation of the CRC, the General Comments issued by the ComRC have 'authoritative guidance'.233 Its Concluding Observations and Recommendations, as well as their decisions on individual complaints, are of fundamental importance in clarifying the nature and scope of the protection afforded to children.